sanaasangien11/Code_Transcriptomic-Analysis/README.md

-# Code_Transcriptomic-Analysis
+# Code_Transcriptomic_Analysis
-The below shared code consists the R and bash scripts that have been used for the project transcriptomic analysis for my Master Thesis
+The below shared code consists the R and bash scripts that have been used for the project Transcriptomic Analysis for my Master Thesis